mendhak/gpslogger/README.md

 ### Development environment

 Feel free to adopt and document your own OS and IDEs.

+After you select an environment and complete configuring it, come back here and continue with the steps below.

  * [IntelliJ IDEA](docs/intellij.md)
  * [Eclipse + ADT Plugin](docs/eclipse.md)